eyc94/Notes/content/Data Structures & Algorithms/avl_trees.md

 # AVL Trees

 ## Introduction
+- AVL is the initials of the tree's inventors: Adelson-Velsky and Landis.
+- Another popular is Red-Black Tree.
 - Binary Search Trees can be unbalanced.
 - To be balance, we refer to trees in which all nodes have depth around *log(n)* or less.
 - One side can have way more nodes than the other side.